What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 Here's two ways to read the article.

+In fact, you don’t need to be religious at all.
+Their services are available to everyone, and they usually won’t even talk to you about religion unless you want them to.
 However, if you are religious or spiritual, faith-based counseling centers can be an even better fit.
 If you want them to, the therapists at these centers can help you address religious or spiritual subjects in your therapy sessions.
-And there are other faith-based counseling options you might want to consider, too.

 Types of faith-based counseling include: